adambloebaum/milb-watcher/README.md

 1. **Daily Schedule Check**:
    - The script runs automatically once per day at 9:00 AM (server's local time)
-   - It checks if your team has any games scheduled for the current day
+   - It checks if your player's team has any games scheduled for the current day
    - If no games are found, the script remains dormant until the next day's check

 2. **Game Day Monitoring**: